philipqlu/amod-toronto/README.md

 ## data_utils
 Contains preprocessing pipeline for synthesizing a population/trip dataset and postprocessing code for cleaning and plotting the results.
+The `input` folder contains the trip synthesis notebook and all required datasets.
+The `output` folder contains the AMoDeus simulation results, analysis notebook, and plots.

 ## Demo
 ### Model-Free Adaptive Repositioning